Class of 2023

 Jingyao Shan

-As a student majoring in Philosophy and Economics, I’m passionate about the discussions related to the fundamental aspects of human beings and numerical analysis of different socioeconomic phenomena.
-In the meanwhile, I’m also interested in international development and world politics, which drives me into the PPE (Politics, Philosophy, and Economics) minor.
-The Notre Dame education has made it possible for me to combine these academic interests together and explore them freely, especially in different places of the world.
-In the fall of 2020, I was able to exchange at Peking University, where I intensively studied Chinese philosophy and the Chinese economy.
+I’m passionate about the discussions related to the fundamental aspects of human beings and numerical analysis of different socioeconomic phenomena.
+I’m also interested in international development and world politics, which drove me into the PPE (Politics, Philosophy, and Economics) minor.
+The Notre Dame education made it possible for me to combine these academic interests together and explore them freely, especially in different places of the world.
+In the fall of 2020, I was able to do a study abroad exchange at Peking University, where I intensively studied Chinese philosophy and the Chinese economy.
 In the fall of 2021, I spent a semester in Washington DC taking political science classes and getting to know the real political world.
 In the summer of 2022, I traveled with the Nanovic Institute’s Diplomacy Scholars Program to Vienna and Brussels where we explored the diplomatic world and international legal system.

-The experience at Notre Dame so far facilitates my growth in academic disciplines and exposes me to opportunities outside of the classroom.
-One of the highlights is my involvement in the Kellogg International Scholars Program.
+The experience at Notre Dame facilitated my growth in academic disciplines and exposed me to opportunities outside of the classroom.
+One of the highlights was my involvement in the Kellogg International Scholars Program.
 As a research assistant in the program, I closely studied the Chinese cultural system and public policy with Professor Michel Hockx.
-I developed connections with other faculty fellows and peers who also share interests in international studies.
+I developed connections with other faculty fellows and peers who also shared interests in international studies.
 Sponsored by the Kellogg Institute and GCS in the winter and summer of 2021, I interned at South African NGOs, where I was able to look into the SA legal and political systems and further my understanding of international human rights.

 Tiantian Wei